commithouse/gitlab-jenkins/README.md

   unittest.main()
 ```

-Criando access token no gitlab
+Instalando plugin do gitlab no jenkins
 ------------------------------

 > Vamos precisar do [[GitLab